aimms/how-to/Articles/362/362-multi-timezone.rst

         .. image:: images/TableContainingTimeslotsHamburg.png
             :align: center

-        The employee is german, and his local timezone is ``'W. Europe Standard Time'``.
+        The employee is German, and his local timezone is ``'W. Europe Standard Time'``.
         According to that timezone, his second job starts on ``21.08.2020 10:00 DST``.

 Thus there are changes in: